-Between email, social media, shopping and apps, today's customers are most likely to interact with your brand on their mobile devices.
+Between email, social media, online shopping and apps, customers today are highly likely to interact with your brand on their mobile devices.
 This shift in consumer behavior requires a few tweaks to your typical digital marketing strategy.

 Optimizing your website for mobile

 A mobile-optimized website should have a single-column, responsive design with easy navigation menus.
 You can achieve this by using responsive themes and plug-ins.
 Always demo a theme before buying or installing it to ensure it works well on mobile devices.

 Many businesses offer simplified mobile versions of their main websites, given the unique challenges of navigating a website on a phone.
 Should users want to see the full desktop version of the site, they typically have that option at the bottom of the webpage.
 If you use a page builder like Elementor, you can preview how the site looks across multiple devices.

 Videos and photos should be responsive and optimized for mobile viewing too.
 But appearance isn’t the only thing that matters when it comes to mobile optimization – page load speeds are a huge factor in whether or not users stick around.
 You want your website to function swiftly, but fast turnarounds when users click buttons and pages are especially important on mobile phones, where consumers expect instant gratification.
 Optimizing your site for speed will lower your bounce rates and improve the user experience.

 If your business has a physical presence, your mobile website should also include store locations, ideally with geolocation features to automatically suggest the closest store.
 It should further include essential store information, such as contact details or departments available at that location and fulfillment features.
 For help getting started, check out these recommendations for the best website builders and our five-step web design process.

 If you aren’t sure whether your website is mobile-optimized, test your site with Google’s Mobile-Friendly Test.
 Within minutes, it will show you where your site is falling short and improvements you can make if it’s not sufficiently optimized.